Last Updated on 04/27/2023 by StateofDigitalPublishing

 But ultimately, I feel what’s holding it back is the autofocus.
 When Canon and Sony are just that good, you need to move at light speed to catch up.
 They’re also still catching up to the Fujifilm X system in some ways.
 In the end, if Leica doesn’t really improve the autofocus in the Leica SL2s, it could massively hurt the camera’s success.
-As of firmware 2.0, the Leica SL2s can hold its own with Canon and Sony.
+As of firmware 2.0, the Leica SL2s can hold its own with Canon and Sony in terms of speed.
+And with the improvements from firmware 3.1, it feels almost like Canon and Sony without the intelligence of those systems.

 Don’t get us wrong, the autofocus is usable.
 But why bother paying that $4,895 price point unless you really need the build quality?
 It’s $1,000 more than the Canon EOS R5 with none of the megapixels, the autofocus performance, or the versatility for photographers.
 The L Mount alliance offers far more lenses though.
 It’s even pricier than the Sony a9 II with none of the autofocus performance.
 However, they can keep up with lenses and they wipe the floor with Sony’s build quality.
 But even the Fujifilm GFX 50R is more affordable and has a larger sensor.
 Then consider that the system only just got solid Capture One support and has no major assistance with professional flashes and strobes.
 If they at least get the autofocus majorly tuned up, they’ve got a better chance.
 That new autofocus update in firmware 2.0 drives the Leica SL2s to be faster than Fujifilm’s options.
+And 3.1 takes that even further with Leica lenses.
 The GFX 100s can probably hold its own with the Sony, Canon, and Leica options out there, for what it’s worth.

 With the 2.0 firmware update, the Leica SL2s is being awarded five out of five stars.
 Want one?
 You can get them for $4,895.
 We’ll update this review once the new firmware comes out.